cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/toolkit/more-feature/client.md

 struct FormReq {
-    1: string FormValue (api.form="form1"); // form annotation is used to declare the form parameter ("multipart/form-data")
+    1: string FormValue (api.form="form1"); // form annotation is used to declare the form parameter ("multipart/form-data") }
-    2: string FileValue (api.file_name="file1"); // file_name is used to declare the key of the file to be uploaded, its actual value is the file name
-}

 struct QueryReq {